AshLaw96/weather-wise/README.md

 - **Score**

-  - When the user has finished the quiz there score will be toted up and then printed to the screen showing them what they have achieved and will ask them to enter there name.
+  - When the user has finished the quiz their score will be added up and then printed to the screen showing them what they have achieved and will ask them to enter their name.

 ![screenshot](documentation/features/score.png)

 - **Finished**

-  - Once the user has received there score they will be informed that their score has been added to a leaderboard.
-They will then be asked if they would like to play again or quit, if they chose option 1 it will take the back to the menu if they chose option 2 it will then ask again if they are sure they would like to quit and if not it will take them to the menu but if they do it will show them the message thankyou for playing, goodbye.
+  - Once the user has received their score they will be informed that their score has been added to a leaderboard.
+They will then be asked if they would like to play again or quit, if they choose option 1 it will take them back to the menu.
+If they choose option 2 it will then ask again if they are sure they would like to quit and if not it will take them to the menu but if they do it will show them the message thankyou for playing, goodbye.

 <details>
 <summary> Click here to view the finished game options </summary>